kreauniv/comp350/_sources/regex.rst.txt

 Basics of "regular expressions"
 ===============================

+When computing, we often come across situations where we want to describe some action to be taken on textual data that matches certain patterns.
 Regular expressions (abbr. "regex") are a common pattern description language based on which efficient pattern processing can be done.
 They are not fully general, but are sufficient for many simple data extraction and transformation needs that every programming language has a regex library included in the standard package.
 They all have mostly the same concepts, but sometimes differ in syntax in small ways due to the context of usage.
 We'll concern ourselves with ``grep`` here and you can learn the differences on your own once you know this.

 ``grep`` (the "GNU regular expression parser") command is fully described on the `grep man page`_ including all the component constructs of the language,